 - Want to see more side-by-side comparisons?
 Check out our official Web Hosting Services Comparison Chart!

-Cheap doesn’t always mean bad – this article has shown you the six best cheap WordPress hosting providers, and you’ve seen just how much power you can get for less than $3 per month.
+Cheap doesn’t always mean bad – this article has shown you the seven best cheap WordPress hosting providers, and you’ve seen just how much power you can get for less than $3 per month.

 However, the cheapest option isn’t always the best.
 With this in mind, we recommend Bluehost as the best cheap WordPress hosting provider.
 It only costs $2.95 per month, and is the best WordPress host on the market – it’s our top choice, and even comes with an official recommendation from WordPress itself.